niangaotuantuan/niangaotuantuan.github.io/about.md

 On this blog, I mostly write about Natural Language Processing, Deep Learning, Social Network Analysis, Applied Machine Learning and Optimization and issues with *R* language.

-I am a Bachelor in the Centre of Information Science, School of Electronics Engineering and Computer Science(EECS), Peking University.
+I was an undergraduate from the Centre of Information Science, School of Electronics Engineering and Computer Science(EECS), Peking University.
 I work with [Prof. Sujian Li](http://www.icl.pku.edu.cn/member/lisujian/) and [Prof. Wenjie Li](http://www4.comp.polyu.edu.hk/~cswjli/).
 I also do some research at Microsoft as **Applied Researcher and Developer**.

 As I didn't want my about page to be a direct result of boredom, I concluded that the best way I can think of to describe myself is to list all of the things that make me happy.
 So in no particular order, here it goes: